 The Manitoba Business Investor Stream presents two pathways for aspiring applicants to immigrate to Canada, the Entrepreneur Pathway and the Farm Investor Pathway.
 The candidates with appropriate experience and financial capacity to establish a farming business in Manitoba can choose the Farm Investor Pathway.

-The potential candidates that demonstrate ample farming business experience, investment capital and intention to operate a farm business in rural Manitoba can choose this pathway.
-The farm operations should produce primary products that can concord with Manitoba’s current farming industry needs, for example- fruit crops, wheats, potatoes etc., or anything that matches the province’s current output.
+The potential candidates that demonstrate ample farming business experience, investment capital, and intention to operate a farm business in rural Manitoba can choose this pathway.
+The farm operations should produce primary products that can concord with Manitoba’s current farming industry needs, for example- fruit crops, wheat, potatoes, etc., or anything that matches the province’s current output.

-The Manitoba PNP highly recommends interested candidates to thoroughly research the current farming operations in Manitoba.
+The Manitoba PNP highly recommends interested candidates thoroughly research the current farming operations in Manitoba.
 All applications are required to demonstrate their business’ relevance to Manitoba’s farm industry.
-The relevance is reviewed on the basis of factors such as scale of farming, use of technology and equipment and the production output.
+The relevance is reviewed on the basis of factors such as the scale of farming, use of technology and equipment, and the production output.

 After your nomination is filed, you can apply to the Canadian government for your PR.

-The Manitoba PNP requires new Farm business owners to submit their new contact information within 30 days of acquiring your permanent residence.
-You can refer to the Business Consulting Unit (BCU) for support regarding information, feedback and guidance to set up your business.
+The Manitoba PNP requires new Farm business owners to submit their new contact information within 30 days of acquiring their permanent residence.
+You can refer to the Business Consulting Unit (BCU) for support regarding information, feedback, and guidance to set up your business.

 We at Nationwide Visas have assisted thousands of individuals to successfully Immigrate To Canada with their families through the Express Entry Program.
 Our qualified and experienced Immigration Experts are equipped with the proficiency to accurately assess your case and advise the most suitable course of action for best serving your needs.